snesrev/sm/README.md

 ## Usage

 To build:
 > Note that the name of the SDL2 package varies between Linux distros.
-Th below exmaple is for Debian.
+The below exmaple is for Debian.
 ```bash
 apt install libsdl2-dev
 git clone --recursive https://github.com/snesrev/sm